 The Galápagos Islands comprise a mysterious landscape of wonder, beauty, and the most unusual wildlife found anywhere on Earth.
 Each day this fascinating World Heritage site offers fresh vistas and astounding wildlife, including Blue-footed Boobies, sea lions, seals, Sally Lightfoot crabs, penguins, flamingoes, and giant land tortoises.
-Learn about this amazing destination, made famous by Charles Darwin, from a highly qualified team of experts, including Carol Simon and Howard Topoff, as you enjoy a four-night cruise aboard our ship, which is outfitted with a fleet of Zodiacs, glass-bottom boat, and snorkeling gear.
+Learn about this amazing destination, made famous by Charles Darwin, from a highly qualified team of Experts as you enjoy a five-night cruise aboard our chartered ship, which is outfitted with a fleet of Zodiacs, glass-bottom boat, and snorkeling gear.
 Although our schedule is dependent on weather, sea conditions, and National Park Service regulations, your Galápagos voyage will be an exciting adventure.
 Plus, during two days in Quito, you’ll enjoy a tour featuring the Old City, a World Heritage site, and an excursion to the Equator.
-An optional six-night Peru extension is also available.

-Fly to Quito and transfer to the HILTON COLON QUITO, ideally located near one of the city’s colorful markets.
-Surrounded by snowcapped peaks, yet only miles from the Equator, the city is known for its magnificent Spanish colonial architecture and lively street life.
+Fly to Quito, the highest capital city in the world at 9350 feet, and transfer to your deluxe hotel.
+Surrounded by snowcapped peaks, yet only miles from the Equator, Quito is known for its magnificent Spanish colonial architecture and lively street life.

 Day 2 — Quito

-Quito is a city of startling contrasts, where thousands of years of native South American tradition are interwoven with imported Catholicism, the Spanish language, and European culture.
-Quaint family-owned shops and open-air markets are steps away from gleaming skyscrapers and ornate Spanish Baroque-style cathedrals favored by the Conquistadors.
+Quito is a city of startling contrasts, where thousands of years of native South American tradition are interwoven with imported Catholicism, the Spanish language and European culture.
+Quaint family-owned shops and open-air markets are steps away from the ornate Spanish Baroque-style cathedrals favored by the Conquistadors and the gleaming skyscrapers of today.
 On the city tour, visit the Museo Nacional del Banco Central’s Archaeological Gallery and Golden Court and the noble, 16th-century Iglesia (Church) de San Francisco.
-Continue to the heart of Quito, a World Heritage site, and see the Moorish-influenced Catedral Metropolitana and Iglesia de La Compañía de Jesus, renowned for its lavish interiors decorated with an estimated seven tons of gold leaf.
+Continue to the heart of Quito, a UNESCO World Heritage site, and see the Moorish-influenced Catedral Metropolitana and the Iglesia de La Compañía de Jesus, renowned for its lavish interiors decorated with an estimated seven tons of gold leaf.

 This evening, attend a private Welcome Reception in the hotel.
 (B,R)